zed-industries/claude-code-acp/README.md

 Use [Claude Code](https://www.anthropic.com/claude-code) from [ACP-compatible](https://agentclientprotocol.com) clients such as [Zed](https://zed.dev)!

-This tool implements an ACP agent by using the official [Claude Code SDK](https://docs.anthropic.com/en/docs/claude-code/sdk/sdk-overview), supporting:
+This tool implements an ACP agent by using the official [Claude Agent SDK](https://platform.claude.com/docs/en/agent-sdk/overview), supporting:

 - Context @-mentions
 - Images